saurabh0542/whatsthat/README.md

 - WhatsApp Web loads history in chunks; It persist what you’ve seen and can backfill.
 - Export/Import available for audits or offline analysis.
 - This is a work in progress ⚠️
-- I am looking for contributors to this project 🙂
+- I am looking for folks to contribute to this project 🙂

 ## Disclaimer
 I am not not responsible for ruined friendships, exposed cliques, or awkward brunches.